It seems you are offline. Please check your connection and try again.

 Free temporary Saudi Arabia phone number to receive SMS online (+966)

 These free numbers are public and shared, so they are great for a quick test but not for an account you want to keep.
-We will be straight with you about where the free option works and where you need a private line.
+We will be straight with you about where the free option works and where you need a private number.

 Which apps actually deliver to a free Saudi Arabia number

-Not every service sends an OTP to a shared line.
+Not every service sends an OTP to a shared number.
 Some sites deliver fine, others block public numbers on sight.
 Here is what we see working today so you do not waste time on a code that never lands.

 Where the free option worksTested

-Smaller sites, local marketplaces, and forums that just want to verify you are human usually accept a free +966 line without a fuss.
+Smaller sites, local marketplaces, and forums that just want to verify you are human usually accept a free +966 number without a fuss.
 If the website does not run heavy security checks, your code lands fast.

 Apps that accept these free numbers

+Some of these platforms only accept a local Saudi number at sign-up.
+A +966 phone number is the only thing that fits, not a workaround.
 These local services tend to take a shared number for a basic sign-up or a quick login:

-✗ WhatsApp ✗ Telegram ✗ Gmail ✗ Google ✗ PayPal
+✗ WhatsApp ✗ Telegram ✗ Gmail ✗ Google ✗ PayPal ✗ Snapchat ✗ TikTok

 Big companies keep a database of public, temp numbers and quietly block them.
-Telegram and WhatsApp in particular flag a line the moment someone else has used it, so a shared +966 will usually fail at receiving a code there.
+Telegram and WhatsApp in particular flag a number the moment someone else has used it, so a shared +966 will usually fail at receiving a code there.

 The 2-3 try rule